 Property Name Characteristics Comments

 Paramount Rehabilitation and Nursing Parcel Number This 165 unit nursing home was purchased by Paramount Rehabilitation.
 The

-(A) 042404-9024 property was exposed to market and the sales price reflects an adjustment for
+042404-9024 property was exposed to market and the sales price reflects an adjustment for

 Excise Tax Number personal property.
 This property was previously known as Leon Sullivan Health

-Dina.
-2824591 Care Center.
+I DITE TO AND 2824591 Care Center.

 Sale Date

 9/26/2016

-Color Color Sale Price
+and the second s Sale Price

 \$8,000,000

 Sale Price Per Unit

-1 \$48,484
+The state of the second \$48,484